alinagrishchuk/owca-demo/README.md

+# Set-up

+1. Launch an OWCA using the AWS Console
+1. Download the starter kit and credentials file (to ~/Downloads by default)
+1. Run `setup.sh` in this directory specifying the Chef Automate server name (e.g. `setup.sh nathen-demo`)
+1.  `berks install`
+1.  `berks upload`
+1.  `knife upload roles/*`
+1. Using the AWS Console, launch any number of AMIs using the IDs located in `amis.md`.
+Specify the IAM role and the proper userdata based on OS.
+NOTE:  only amazon, rhel, and ubuntu work at this time.
+1. See the new nodes appear in Automate
+1. The compliance tab is empty, download the ssh-baseline profile
+1. Wait 2-4 mintues
+1. See the compliance tab populate with failing nodes
+1. Add the `ssh-hardening` cookbook to the role
+1. Upload the role to the server
+1. Wait 2-4 minutes
+1. See fewer compliance failures
+1. Newer version of the ssh-baseline controls will cause everything to pass.
+1. Clone the dev-sec/ssh-baseline repo, `inspec archive ssh-baseline`, and upload that new compliance profile to the automate server.
+1. Wait 2-4 minutes
+1. See everything passing

 # Overview

 This zip file starts you out with a simple example of a Chef repository that is preconfigured to work with an AWS OpsWorks Chef Automate server.